DrLeucine/ampal/README.md

 [docs](https://isambard-uob.github.io/ampal/) to find out more.

 ## Release Notes

+## v2.0.0
+* Breaking change: removes `find_aa_info` function and tests, which enables us to remove the requests dependency.
+This kind of functionality is better handled by the user, as there is a security concern regarding making HTTP requests without the user explicitly opting in.
+* Updates project to use modern structure, enabling easier installation on all platforms.
+* Automated builds and uploads to PyPI on new version updates.

 ## v1.5.3
 * Fixes bug with `get_slice_from_res_id` to enable non-continuous sequences to